volkandindar/agartha/README.md

 ## Authorization Matrix
-It creates an access matrix based on user sessions/URL list, and helps to find authentication/authorization issues.
-You should first supply rows and columns information:
+This part focuses on user session and URLs relationships to find user access violations.
+The tool will visit all the URLs from a pre-defined user session and fill the table with all Http responses.
+It is a kind of access matrix and helps to find authentication/authorization issues.
+We will see what user can access what content on each pages.
-- **User session name**: You can right click on any request and send it Agartha Panel.
+- **User session name**: You can right click on any request and send it Agartha Panel to define a user session.
 - **URL list** user can visit: You can use Burp's spider or any sitemap generator.
-You need to put here all URLs the user can visit.
+You may need to provide different URLs for different users.

 <img width="1000" alt="Authorization Matrix, sending http req" src="https://user-images.githubusercontent.com/50321735/152217672-353b42a8-bb06-4e92-b9af-3f4e487ab1fd.png">